Medicinal cannabis and Epilepsy

 Despite this, it is thought that the addition of THC, and other minor cannabinoids, to CBD dominant medications, leads to what is called the entourage effect.
 The entourage effect is when cannabinoids act synergistically together to create a more profound effect than what any cannabinoid could do in isolation.

-CBD oil and other types of CBD medication delivery options such as patches or sprays have been shown to reduce seizure severity and frequency in numerous clinical trials over the past two decades.
-A great deal of the research into CBD oil for epilepsy has focused on childhood epileptic conditions that are commonly treatment-resistant, for example; Lennox-Gastaut and Dravet syndrome.
+CBD and other types of CBD medication delivery options such as patches or sprays have been shown to reduce seizure severity and frequency in numerous clinical trials over the past two decades.
+A great deal of the research into CBD treatment for epilepsy has focused on childhood epileptic conditions that are commonly treatment-resistant, for example; Lennox-Gastaut and Dravet syndrome.

 When reviewing epilepsy clinical trials it is found on average 40-60% of patients experience a 50% reduction in seizures.
-A smaller portion of people finds CBD oil can reduce their seizure frequency by 50-90%.
+A smaller portion of people finds CBD can reduce their seizure frequency by 50-90%.
 It is important to note that CBD is not a cure for epilepsy, yet these are significant improvements especially for those patients who can experience hundreds of seizures a month.

 In some cases, epilepsy patients have reported the complete absence of seizures when put on CBD medications.
 So far research tells of seizure freedom in around 2-5% of cases.